Report LibraryAll Reports

 Datamonitor Healthcare Infectious Diseases Disease Analysis: Human Papillomavirus (HPV) Vaccines

-Worldwide vaccination programs for HPV have evolved substantially over the last decade.
-There are currently three approved vaccines for HPV: Cervarix, Gardasil, and Gardasil 9.
+Worldwide vaccination programs for human papillomavirus (HPV) have evolved substantially over the last decade.
+There are currently three branded vaccines for HPV: Cervarix, Gardasil, and Gardasil 9.
 Merck & Co’s Gardasil, a quadrivalent vaccine, was first-to-market with its debut in 2006, narrowly ahead of the 2007 release of GlaxoSmithKline’s rival bivalent vaccine, Cervarix.
-Both vaccines are based on the recombinant expression of major capsid antigen L1 from different HPV serotypes, which self-assemble into virus-like particles.
+Both vaccines are based on the recombinant expression of major capsid antigen L1 from different HPV serotypes, which self-assemble into virus-like particles (VLPs).
 In 2014, Gardasil 9, a nine-valent vaccine capable of protecting from an additional 20% of HPV-related cancers, superseded Gardasil.

 This Datamonitor Healthcare report contains a Disease Analysis module.